aiven/terraform-provider-aiven/docs/data-sources/service_integration.md

 Read-Only:

 - `kafka_topic` (String) Topic name.
-- `selected_log_fields` (List of String) The list of logging fields that will be sent to the integration logging service.
+- `selected_log_fields` (Set of String) The list of logging fields that will be sent to the integration logging service.
 The MESSAGE and timestamp fields are always sent.

 <a id="nestedblock--kafka_mirrormaker_user_config"></a>